PATRIC3/p3_docs/docroot/cli_tutorial/cli_installation.rst

 this by clicking the desktop background to bring Finder to the front, and selecting the Go menu and choosing Applications.

-To start PATRIC the first time, you will need to start it in a way that is a little clumsy.
+To start BV-BRC the first time, you will need to start it in a way that is a little clumsy.
 This is due to the security mechanisms in macOS that protect users from unguarded downloads of applications from the Internet.

-You will know you need to do this if you doubleclick the PATRIC icon and see this dialog:
+You will know you need to do this if you doubleclick the BV-BRC icon and see this dialog:

 |mac_unidentified_developer|

-If you see this, instead of doubleclicking the PATRIC icon, right-click it and select Open:
+If you see this, instead of doubleclicking the BV-BRC icon, right-click it and select Open:

 |mac_right_click_open|